-Prohibited:

-No wires may run outside the building.
+Prohibited: No wires may run outside the building.
 Satellite Dishes are not allowed.

-NOT allow the installation of dishes and tenants will be required to remove any non permissible equipment, regardless of contractual agreements with vendors.
+Tenants have asked about installing a satellite dish at their apartment.
+We DO NOT allow the installation of dishes and tenants will be required to remove any non permissible equipment, regardless of contractual agreements with vendors.